Menu

 Exceptions to Access

-• could harm your health (mental or physical) or safety or the health or safety of another person
+• could harm the physical or mental health or safety of you or another person

 • contains the personal health information of another person who has not consented to the disclosure

-• reveals the identify a person who supplied information in confidence
+• reveals the identity of a person who supplied information in confidence

 How helpful was this article?